 Easing pain and helping kids heal

 Pain can affect children physically and mentally.
 It can result from an injury or surgery, or pain might be caused by a chronic condition.
-Even having blood drawn or getting a shot could cause discomfort for a little one.
+Even having blood drawn or getting a shot could cause discomfort.
 We work to find the treatment that’s right for your child based on their needs.

 Non-drug pain relief techniques